sbonillab/sbonillab.github.io/project.md

 title: Project
 permalink: /project/
 ---
+## 2023–2024

-2023-2024: Spatial Distribution and Participatory Management Strategies for Controlling Thunbergia alata and Conserving Ecosystem Goods and Services in Andean Landscapes: The Case of the Metropolitan District of Quito
+**Spatial Distribution and Participatory Management Strategies for Controlling *Thunbergia alata* and Conserving Ecosystem Goods and Services in Andean Landscapes: The Case of the Metropolitan District of Quito**

+**Rol:** Principal investigator
 Abstract
 Rol: Principal investigator